How Technology is Influencing Online Business

 What when the answer is yes?
 As a user, he finds value in your business and continues with the service.
 In most cases, the user finds value with the continuous education and lead nurturing the organization rolls out.
 So, by the time the incentive gets over he is well aware why he should not send your app to the trash.

-Release an app, build an enticing microsite, and drive traffic to the microsite.
+Release an app (you can hire a company such as Techolution to build it for you), build an enticing microsite, and drive traffic to the microsite.
 For eg: your website is selling high end mobile peripherals, in that case, use your app to drive targeted traffic to your micro website.
 You can always brainstorm and come up with some alluring marketing strategies, to attract interested people/ early adopters to stay tuned and be the first one to buy products on the release date.
 Frequently send reminders, offers, discounts etc through the app.
 Make sure the visitor will see value in your business model.

 #4 Google semantics for prioritising information based on the context